ms-iot/content/en-US/win10/samples/arduino-wiring/WeatherStation.md

 <div class="row">
   <p>
-    The first step is to hook your Raspberry Pi 2 up to the Sparkfun Weather Shield.
+    The first step is to hook your Raspberry Pi 2 or 3 up to the Sparkfun Weather Shield.
 Use the wiring diagram and photos in the carousel below for reference. <i> Note: This feature requires JavaScript.
 If you are experiencing problems with the carousel, make sure that JavaScript is enabled on your browser. </i> You can also refer to the fritzing diagram below the reference images.
   </p>
   <div class="col-md-6 col-sm-12">
     <div class="floatTop">
-    Pinout Diagram (Raspberry Pi 2 --> Sparkfun weather shield):
+    Pinout Diagram (Raspberry Pi 2 or 3 --> Sparkfun weather shield):
       <ul>
         <li> GND-------(black)------GND </li>
         <li> 5V----------(red)---------VIN </li>